davletovb/neva/ROBUSTNESS_GAPS.md

 Updated against `main` at `d7a7cac6` (PRs #49–#52, #54–#72 merged).

 - Checkpoint file-size limits are merged: opt-in positive UTF-8 byte counts; limited loads read in 64 KiB chunks (total bounded at limit + 1) and reject overflow before decoding or parsing; oversized saves leave existing files untouched.
 PR #64 additionally streams save serialization into a sibling temporary file instead of materialising the complete JSON string and byte string, fsyncs it, and atomically installs it with `os.replace` so existing checkpoints survive serialization, staging-write, and replacement failures.
-- FAISS PR #53 is explicitly deferred for user evaluation; none of its changes are included in this branch.
+- FAISS PR #53 remains open/deferred, but PR #73 intentionally supersedes its coverage-omit removal and missing-dependency-test changes while adding broader FAISS correctness/integration coverage.
+PR #53 should be rebased or retired after #73 lands.
 - These checks do not establish production readiness.
 Items below include feature gaps, untested risks, and known scope limits—not all are confirmed bugs.

 ## Already implemented on merged main